 - 3.1.1 The CDM in KVN shall consist of digital data represented as ASCII text lines.
-As depicted in Table 3-1, the lines constituting a CDM shall be represented as a combination of the following:
+As depicted in table 3-1, the lines constituting a CDM shall be represented as a combination of the following:

 - a) a header;

 - b) relative motion metadata/data;

-- c) metadata;

-- d) data for Object1;
+- c) metadata/data for Object1;

-- e) data for Object2; and
+- d) metadata/data for Object2; and

-- f) user defined parameters.
+- e) user defined parameters.